questionlp/api.wwdt.me/README.md

 # Wait Wait Don't Tell Me!
 Stats API

+## Note

+This version of the Wait Wait Stats API is being deprecated and the API will be shutdown on January 31, 2023.
+At that time, this repository will be marked as archived and read-only.

+All development efforts has been directed to Stats API Version 2.
+The repository for Stats API Version 2 is available at [api.wwdt.me_v2](https://github.com/questionlp/api.wwdt.me_v2).

 ## Overview

 API service written in Python and using Flask to provide endpoints to query